ryukau/VSTPlugins/build_instruction.md

 **If this instruction doesn't work, please open issue.**

+## General
+Following plugins are only available for x86_64 or aarch64.

+- CubicPadSynth
+- EnvelopedSine
+- EsPhaser
+- IterativeSinCluster

+To disable building them, comment out those plugins in top level `CMakeLists.txt`.

+To target a specific x86_64 SIMD instructions, see `common/cmake/simd_x86_64_and_aarch64.cmake`.

 ## Linux
 Install required packages.
 See `Package Requirements` section of the link below.